By Dennis Hartley

 — from The Lord of the Rings: The Fellowship of the Ring

-Speaking for myself, Mr. Frodo… if I take one more step beyond the grocery store, I’ll be the farthest away from home I’ve ever been since last March.
-Being cautiously optimistic by nature, I’ll be sticking with the “stay-cation” for this upcoming Memorial Day weekend.
+I reserve the right to be judgemental (“snidely commenting” is one of life’s greatest pleasures) …so speaking for myself, Mr. Frodo-if I take one more step beyond the grocery store, I’ll be the farthest away from home I’ve ever been since early 2020.
+Being cautiously optimistic, I’ll stick with a “stay-cation” for Memorial Day weekend.

 I do still plan on hitting the road though, via the magic of cinema.
 If you’d care to ride along, here are 10 road movies off the beaten path, but still well worth the trip.